XiaomoLing/PersonalWebsite/README.md

 code . #open VS Code

 ## in VS Code terminal
-get pull #to check whether the latest? npm start # to start a local host
+git pull #to check whether the latest? npm start # to start a local host